hpc-io/IOMiner/iominer/README.txt

 bandwidth utilization.

-The current release includes its core sweepline analysis component that allows HPC users to quickly identify the IO bottleneck of their applications (iominer_sweepline.py), and also a batch darshan parser that parses all the darshan logs under a specified directory into a darshan human readable format, and stores them in a target directory.
+The current release includes its core sweepline analysis component that allows HPC users to quickly identify the IO bottleneck of their applications (iominer_sweepline.py), a batch darshan parser (batch_darshan_parser.py) that parses all the darshan logs under a specified directory into a darshan human readable format, and stores them in a target directory, and a batch darshan formater (construct_darshan_map.py) that extracts all the parsed darshan logs and stores them into pandas dataframe, then persists the dataframe on the disk.

 iominer_sweepline.py takes in a job's Darshan log, and delivers multiple useful IO analysis and visualization results that guide users to find out this job's key IO bottlenecks, including: